 This is a cute craft that can be adapted easily for various ages.
 We used markers but paint or crayons would work well too.
 Ripping paper may seem destructive but as this post from an OT explains, the mechanics involved actually helps develop the tripod grip which is the proper way of holding a writing utensil.
+This is SO important for the end of preschool and early kindergarten.
+So making this acorn craft with your toddler or preschooler or kindergartener will be time well spent!
 Libraries matter: 18 fantastic library infographics.
 Library infographics presented below clearly show that being a librarian today is not about surviving any longer.

 It’s great that such infographics are created.
 Infographics are a fantastic way to draw attention of online users, and give facts not only in a more digestible, but also highly entertaining way.
 Many people still perceive libraries as awesome-looking magical places, full of a scent of old paper.
 We associate libraries with the past and with the analog world – the world that doesn’t fit into the broadband internet connection.
 A to Z List of Marketing Terms for Libraries - IntelliCraft Research.
 Isn’t it frustrating as a librarian or info pro working hard to promote your library’s services and programs and you come across marketing advice with ideas or terms that are unfamiliar?